Kaworu Nagisa: Manga

 Unlike the original series, in which their relationship is ambiguous and up to speculation, for the manga Sadamoto changed Kaworu's characterization, leaving less margin for interpretation.
 According to him, Kaworu feels "a reflection of Rei's feelings" for Shinji, but he fails to understand them.
 Irritated by his behavior, after killing Kaworu, Shinji admits he felt "drawn to him", but in the end rejects him "because he is not Rei".
+Sadamoto adapted the public bath scene into a shower for the manga.
+He also decided to begin and end Kaworu's story with the cat subplot, concluding it with Kaworu asking Shinji to kill him as a demonstration of his love.
 Before his death, the Third Child imagines himself strangling Kaworu at the same time and place he met him.
-For this scene, the author took inspiration from the film Betty Blue, directed by Jean-Jacques Beineix, which is tormented story of two young lovers in which he ultimately strangles her out of love.
+For this scene, the author took inspiration from the film Betty Blue, directed by Jean-Jacques Beineix, which tells the tormented story of two young lovers in which he ultimately strangles her out of love.
 Sadamoto created Kaworu to represent "a situation in which Shinji has to confront liking someone"; according to him, he is the person who understands Shinji the most.
 In an interview, Sadamoto compared his death to a "contradictory fumi-e", an ancient Japanese ritual consisting of the trampling of Christian icons, in which Tabris would ask Shinji to prove he liked him by killing him.
-According to Sadamoto, in this particular moment of his life Shinji "does not want the affection of a girl, but the approval of another boy".
-Unlike Hideaki Anno, who wanted to give Kaworu the image of an "ideal man", Sadamoto, who believes that human beings are the last evolutionary stage of Angels, tried to represent him as a "pre-human", who is innocent and naive.
-He was inspired by his own experiences, particularly by a classmate in elementary school who was a charming transfer student from Tokyo, and which he felt great admiration for.
-"I secretly thought it was very cool.
+According to Sadamoto, in this particular moment of his life Shinji does not want the affection of a girl, but the approval of another boy.
+Unlike Anno, who wanted to give Kaworu the image of an "ideal man", Sadamoto, who believes that human beings are the last evolutionary stage of Angels, tried to represent him as a "pre-human", innocent and naive character.
+He was inspired by his own experiences, particularly by a classmate in elementary school who was a charming transfer student from Tokyo whom he felt great admiration for.
+He said that, "I secretly thought it was very cool.
 It was not romance ...
 It is a delicate feeling in a delicate age".